-For FY2016, the Board has assessed and reviewed, together with the assistance of NC, and of the view that the members of the AC are appropriately qualified to discharge their responsibilities.
+For FY2017, the Board has assessed and reviewed, together with the assistance of NC, and of the view that the members of the AC are appropriately qualified to discharge their responsibilities.
 The Board's view is that adequate and reasonable assistance and support has been properly rendered by the Management to the AC and that the AC has effectively and efficiently contributed to the Board and the Group.
 In addition, the member of the AC has relevant accounting and related financial management expertise, experience and knowledge.
 The AC chairman is a fellow member of the Institute of Singapore Chartered Accountants and also a fellow member of CPA Australia.
-During FY2016, the AC was provided with information such as updates on the changes to the Singapore's Financial Reporting Standards.
+The AC is updated annually by management, Company's sponsor and external auditors on any changes in Singapore Financial Reporting Standards, Listing Rules of the SGX-ST and other regulations which could have an impact on the Group's business and financial statement.